radavis/bytebeat/README.md

 Next, compile one of the .c files: `gcc -o 42_melody 42_melody.c`.

 Pipe the output of the program to sox: `./42_melody | sox -traw -r8000 -b8 -e unsigned-integer - -tcoreaudio`.
-Or, use the handy bash script: `./play 42_melody`.
+Or, use the handy bash script: `./play squares`.

 `CTRL+C` to stop the music.